We work to ensure that international efforts to meet environmental obligations are efficient and effective.

 Wetlands and Biodiversity

-Using joint Information tools and systems - UN Environment's InforMEA provides information from over 60 international environment agreements under dozens of conventions to 192 countries
+- We use joint Information tools and systems such as InforMEA - to provide information from over 60 international environment agreements under dozens of conventions to 192 countries.

 Synergies in Action